ScreamingHawk/web-vlc/README.md

 To enable this feature, set the `api.mal.enabled` flag to `enabled`.

 Please note that MyAnimeList has a very relaxed search feature which may result in poor matches.

-#### API - Preference

-With both API enabled, there may be a preference to use one set of results over another.
-This can be configured with the `api.prefer` flag.

-This feature is set to `omdb` by default.

 #### API - Cache Period